 If dehydration is a concern, your doctor may order hospitalization and intravenous fluids.

-There are a number of ways to decrease your chances of developing an intestinal infection due to E. coli.
+Practicing safe food behaviors can decrease your chances of developing an intestinal infection due to E. coli.
 These include:

 - washing fruits and vegetables thoroughly

 - avoiding cross-contamination by using clean utensils, pans, and serving platters

 - keeping raw meats away from other foods and away from other clean items

 - always defrosting meat in the refrigerator or microwave

 - drinking only pasteurized milk products (avoiding raw milk)

 - not preparing food if you have diarrhea